 Patient cohort

 Patients with a radiological diagnosis of primary supratentorial glioblastoma suitable for maximal safe surgical resection were prospectively recruited from July 2010 to April 2015.
 All patients had a good performance status (World Health Organization performance status 0-1).
-Exclusion criteria include history of previous cranial surgery or radiotherapy/chemotherapy, or inability to undergo MRI scanning.
+Exclusion criteria included history of previous cranial surgery or radiotherapy/chemotherapy, or inability to undergo MRI scanning.
 This study was approved by the local institutional review board.
 Signed informed consent was obtained from all patients.

-Patient recruitment was summarized in Supplementary Figure 1.
+A total of 131 patients were finally recruited for the imaging scanning.
+After surgery, non-glioblastomas were excluded and 112 patients were included for regions of interest (ROI) analysis.
+Subgroups of patients who had available MRS data (58 patients), DTI invasive phenotype data (64 patients) and survival data (80 patients) were analyzed.
+Patient recruitment and subgroups were summarized in Supplementary Figure 1.

 Treatment and response evaluation

 All patients were on stable doses (8mg/day) of dexamethasone.
-Tumor resection was performed with the guidance of neuronavigation (StealthStation, Medtronic) and 5-aminolevulinic acid fluorescence for maximal safe resection.
-Extent of resection was assessed according to the postoperative MRI scans within 72 hours as complete resection, partial resection of enhancing tumor or biopsy [16].
+Tumor resection was performed with the guidance of neuronavigation (StealthStation, Medtronic) and 5-aminolevulinic acid fluorescence with other adjuvants, e.g., cortical and subcortical mapping, awake surgery, and intraoperative electrophysiology, to allow for maximal safe resection.
+Extent of resection was assessed according to the postoperative MRI scans within 72 hours as complete resection, partial resection of contrast-enhancing tumor or biopsy [16].

 Patients received adjuvant therapy post-operatively according to their performance status.
 All patients were followed up according to the criteria of response assessment in neuro-oncology (RANO) [17], incorporating clinical and radiological criteria.
 Survivals were analyzed retrospectively in some cases when pseudoprogression was suspected if new contrast enhancement appeared within first 12 weeks after completing chemoradiotherapy.